Vishay Intertechnology AC Filtering Film Capacitors Withstand THB Testing of 40 °C, 93 % RH for 56 Days at Rated Voltage

 Samples and production quantities of the MKP1847C AC Filtering series are available now, with lead times of 12 weeks.

 Vishay manufactures one of the worlds largest portfolios of discrete semiconductors and passive electronic components that are essential to innovative designs in the automotive, industrial, computing, consumer, telecommunications, military, aerospace, and medical markets.
 Serving customers worldwide, Vishay is The DNA of tech.
-Vishay Intertechnology, Inc. is a Fortune 1,000 Company listed on the NYSE (VSH).
+Vishay Intertechnology, Inc. is a Fortune 1,000 Company listed on the (VSH, Financial).
 More on Vishay at www.Vishay.com.

 The DNA of tech is a trademark of Vishay Intertechnology.